Hitesh1326/promoteops/README.md

 cp mapper.example.json mapper.json
 ```

+### Fill in the configuration

+Either option produces the same two files to edit.
 Edit `config.yaml` with the AWS region, the AWS profile name for each environment, the path to the local CloudFormation templates, and where the report should be written:

 ```yaml
 aws: